Cavatelli with Broccoli al Limone, Traditional Dish from Puglia

 This is my original recipe for lemony Cavatelli and Broccoli — inspired from the original at Emilia’s Deli in Newark, New Jersey.
 It’s become my favorite (and my Dad loves it when I make it for him too!)

-The food was my favorite part of working in the city.
-There were (and still are) some incredible ethnic neighborhoods all around Newark — especially in the largely Portuguese section known as Down Neck, or the Ironbound — with delicious and authentic food.
-Newark alone has some crazy good food places from Korean-owned salad bars (lunch by the pound), dumpling shops, and southern soul food diners, to Portuguese paella and Italian peasant food.
+The food was my favorite part about working in the city.
+There were (and still are) some incredible ethnic neighborhoods all around Newark— thinking of the largely Portuguese section known as Down Neck or Ironbound— with all its amazing food.

 This article may contain affiliate links.
 If you click through and make a qualifying purchase, we earn a small commission, at no extra cost to you.